 Andrew Baumann began his career as a physicist before deciding to give up super colliders for Senate campaigns.
-Since becoming a strategist and pollster a decade ago, he has provided research and strategic advice to political campaigns, issue advocacy organizations, and corporations.
+Since becoming a strategist and pollster over a decade ago, he has provided research and strategic advice to political campaigns, issue advocacy organizations, and corporations.

 Over the last two cycles, Andrew has helped Democrats in Nevada move the state in a decidedly blue direction.
 In 2018 he advised the winning campaigns of Senator Jacky Rosen, Congressman Steven Horsford and the Yes on 5 (Automatic Voter Registration) and Yes on 6 (Clean Energy) ballot measures.
 In 2016, he served as pollster for the Democratic pick-ups in both CD-3 and CD-4 and helped Senate Majority PAC’s successful effort on behalf of Senator Catherine Cortez Masto.

 This past cycle he also advised Congressman Jason Crow in his 11-point victory in CO-6 over Mike Coffman – who Colorado pundits has labeled as “bulletproof” and “unbeatable” after his 9-point win in 2016, as well as Congresswoman Katie Porter in her upset victory over Mimi Walters in CA-45.

 Andrew has also advised the campaigns of Senators Gary Peters (MI), Debbie Stabenow (MI), and Tom Udall (NM) and helped guide the DSCC’s successful efforts to assist the elections of Senators Michael Bennet (CO) and Tammy Baldwin (WI).